adnammit/media-client/README.md

 ## To-do
 * **next** mobile-friendly detail view
-* updateUserItem modal is laggy -- why doesn't it close right away? or at least show as loading
 * finish writing out genre types
 * use the same component for SearchDetail and MediaDetail if possible
 * add more info to search so you can tell what you're looking at